Erwin-t-Hoen/Open-Authentication-Module/README.md

 If you need 2-factor authentication for accessing your app, then make use of the options that Google offers for this purpose in stead of build 2-factor authentication from scratch in your app. <br>
-Using a corporate Google account, users can be setup so that the login process will require 2-factor authentication This](https://support.google.com/a/answer/184711?hl=en) is how you set this up on Google
+Using a corporate Google account, users can be setup so that the login process will require 2-factor authentication. <a href="https://support.google.com/a/answer/184711?hl=en>This</a> is how you set this up on Google

 ## Features and limitations